FAQs: Registering to vote

 If you have a postal or proxy vote, you will also need to complete a new postal or proxy voting application.

-Please contact Electoral Services if you’ve changed your nationality.
+Please contact the Elections Office if you’ve changed your nationality.

 Students are generally entitled to register to vote at both their home address and their term-time address.